-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Short term Ongoing Low Council policy Procedural State Government Right to Farm Policy 2015 Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Medium to long term Ongoing Medium to high Council policyProcedural Options Paper Preferred Option 28 Rural Tweed Medium to long term Commitment to maintaining up-to-date Low Ongoing Council policy Procedural Options Paper Preferred Option 28 Rural Tweed Medium term Ongoing Low Ongoing Council policy Procedural Community Engagement Strategy 2018-2022 Rural Tweed Medium term Ongoing Low Council policyProceduralCommunity Engagement Strategy Could be incorporated into the Community Engagement Strategy Rural Tweed Medium term Ongoing Low Ongoing Council policy Procedural All rural zoned land and land within a prescribed distance of rural zoned land Short term Low Potential for funding grants.
+Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Medium term Ongoing Low Ongoing Council policy Procedural All rural zoned land and land within a prescribed distance of rural zoned land Short term Low Potential for funding grants.
 Pamphlets or brochures Rural Villages Strategy Brochures could include topics such as: Welcome to Rural Tweed; Agricultural industries and their impacts; Agricultural planning controls in Tweed Shire; How to be a good neighbour in rural Tweed, and Dispute resolution tips and agricultural contacts.
+Rural Tweed including villages Short term Low Potential for funding grants.
+Pamphlets or brochures Rural Tweed Medium to long term Ongoing Low to medium State Government policy and support to local communities Community services resilience programs such as SES and Red Cross Council emergency planning and policy All rural land Short term Low Council policy Procedural Sustainable Agriculture Strategy

-No. Theme Action Implementation outcome Delivery partners and key responsibility 127 Emergency preparedness Ensure that information on the Emergency Services Disaster Management and Response Plan is available for rural landowners and residents.
-Information for rural residents on how to respond to emergencies is available. • Council • SES • Government agencies 28 Climate Change preparedness In collaboration with Government agencies, develop locally relevant responses to the impact of climate change on rural landuse, infrastructure, water demand, energy requirements, natural resource management, and the future adaptations necessary to ensure preparedness and resilience to climate change related impacts.
-The impacts of Climate Change are recognised and responded to appropriately by all members of the community.
-Rural landuse and infrastructure plans and decisions seek to reduce greenhouse gas emissions and take account of up-to-date modelling about changing climate conditions.
-Climate change adaptation responses for rural land are resourced and delivered by agencies and communities where possible.
-Local community Government agencies and service providers OEH Council LLS Emergency service providers 129 Water sharing rights In consultation with the Office of Water, review the implications of water sharing and water rights legislation in relation to lot size to ensure that water harvesting implications for rural subdivision, and in particular small lot properties, is considered in assessment of requests to prepare planning proposals and development applications.
-Council and landowners are aware of the limitations on property size associated with available water and is considered in assessment of requests to prepare planning proposals and development applications.
-Office of Water Council Property owners 130 Notification to potential purchasers of land adjoining rural zoned land Prepare a notification to all potential purchasers and existing landowners enquiring about non-rural zoned properties within a prescribed distance of rural zoned land about the nature of rural landuse activities and potential for issues to arise that may not in normal circumstances arise in a residential area.
-All new residents or persons enquiring about purchase of properties within or adjoining rural zoned land are advised of the potential for nuisance and conflict arising from the routine operations of agricultural land which either adjoins or is in close proximity to the property. • Council 131 Monitoring change Prepare a set of Quality of Life indicators which can be measured and used to assess the level of service provided to the rural community.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 128 Notification to potential purchasers of land adjoining rural zoned land Prepare a notification to all potential purchasers and existing landowners enquiring about non-rural zoned properties within a prescribed distance of rural zoned land about the nature of rural landuse activities and potential for issues to arise that may not in normal circumstances arise in a residential area.
+All new residents or persons enquiring about purchase of properties within or adjoining rural zoned land are advised of the potential for nuisance and conflict arising from the routine operations of agricultural land which either adjoins or is in close proximity to the property. • Council 129 Monitoring change Prepare a set of Quality of Life indicators which can be measured and used to assess the level of service provided to the rural community.
 This could be done in conjunction with the related social plans.
 The quality of life and impacts of change on rural communities are identified, monitored and responded to as appropriate through both social and landuse planning frameworks.
 CouncilGovernment agenciesRural community